 My personal favorite lens for scanning negatives is the Sigma Art 70mm Macro lens.
 Despite being one of the cheapest macro lenses on the market, the Sigma Art 70mm Macro lens outperforms, or performs on par with other lenses that cost thousands of dollars.
 Get yours on Amazon for the best price here.

 2. The second most important digital camera film scan piece is the light source

 The second most critical piece of equipment is the light source used to scan the negatives.
 The cheap ones on Amazon have uneven lighting, which, of course, creates uneven exposures in your negatives.

-The best panels are typically the more expensive LED panels with CRI ratings above 95.
+The best light sources for scanning negatives are LED panels with CRI ratings above 95.
 CRI is a measure of how accurately a light source will reproduce colors — meaning a low CRI panel might create inaccurate color reproduction on your film scans.

 If you have an entire roll of film that was shot in a single location at a single time, you can apply the same adjustments to every image using the batch editing tools available in Negative Lab Pro.

 Those tools include Sync Scene and Sync Settings.

 To get a start on batch editing with Negative Lab Pro, crop the first image and set the white balance.
 Then, while that image is selected, hold shift and select the rest of the images that you’d like to synchronize.